 Who We Treat

-Our holistic treatment model integrates strategies to help clients improve mental health, physical wellness, spiritual strength and relationships with family and friends.
+Our holistic treatment model integrates strategies to help clients improve mental health, physical wellness, and relationships with family and friends.

 - In classroom-like settings, we educate clients about their mental illness and teach strategies they can use to cope with stress and prevent relapse.